vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 custom allocation, duplicate IDs, fields, hierarchy, and links.
 The full build and all 17 CTest targets pass without warnings.

+### Allocate variant addresses with one forward scan

+Replace repeated searches from bank zero with a reservation bitmap and a monotonic cursor through the fixed 128-by-128 portable address space.
+Each address is examined at most once across the whole materialization, and allocation no longer grows a tree of assigned address pairs.
+This is an algorithm simplification rather than a line-count reduction (two additional production lines).
+Preserve both existing bank projections and program clamping.

+A before/after matrix returns identical addresses for 65,536 allocations with mixed bank/program and source-identity reservations.
+Add an integration test for sparse remaining addresses, reservations through MIDI/DLS and SF2 bank projections, clamped programs, the last portable address, exhaustion diagnostics, and fallback to the base instrument.
+The full build and all 17 CTest targets pass without warnings.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,